egonolieux/personal-conventions/languages/general.md

 - Avoid nesting `if` statements; prefer to return early when a precondition fails.
 - Use trailing commas if the language supports it.
+- Insert a blank line between a `return` statement and other statements or expressions.

 ## Naming